 Hot Food Transport

-A Proofing cabinet (also called a Proofing Box) are specifically designed for bread and pastries.
-They heat and hold at lower temperatures from approximately 75-120ºF.
+A Proofing cabinet (also called a Proofing Box) is specifically designed for bread and pastries.
+It heats and holds at lower temperatures from approximately 75 to 120ºF.
 Humidity control will be somewhere between 70-90%.

 The dough rises more evenly in this warm humid environment before baking.
 Humidity can come from a manually inserted water pan or by connecting the unit to a water source that allows misting/spraying moisture onto a hot surface like a metal plate.
 Some owners add a water filter.